Ezequiel Muñoz

-Ezequiel Matías Muñoz (born 8 October 1990) is an Argentine footballer who plays as a centre-back for Argentine club Lanús.
+Ezequiel Matías Muñoz (born 8 October 1990) is an Argentine professional footballer who plays as a centre-back for Argentine club Gimnasia Mendoza.
 His nickname is Il niño di Pergamino or El Chiquito.

 Club career

-At 18 years of age, Muñoz made his league debut with Boca Juniors during a 0–1 defeat to Estudiantes de La Plata during the 2009 Clausura tournament.
+At 18 years of age, Muñoz made his league debut with Boca Juniors during a 1–0 defeat to Estudiantes de La Plata during the 2009 Clausura tournament.
 He had, however, previously played with the team during the 2008 Copa Sudamericana.
 Subsequently, he suffered a cruciate ligament injury to his knee, which stalled his progression in the team.
 He returned to the field during the 2010 Clausura, during a 2–2 draw with Argentinos Juniors.

 In August 2010, Serie A club Palermo announced the signing of Ezequiel Muñoz from Boca Juniors.
 He made his debut with the Sicilian club on 26 August 2010, when he was picked as a starter in the return leg of the 2010–11 UEFA Europa League play-off round against NK Maribor.
 He debuted in Serie A on 29 August 2010 against Cagliari.

 On 2 February 2015, Sampdoria confirmed that they had taken Muñoz on loan.
-After only four matches, on 18 July 2015 he signed a 4-year contract as a free agent for Genoa.
+After only four matches, on 18 July 2015 he signed a four-year contract as a free agent for Genoa.

 On 8 August 2017, Muñoz switched teams and countries again, signing a three-year deal with La Liga side CD Leganés, for a rumoured fee of € 2 million.
 Ten days later he made his debut for the club, starting in a 1–0 home win against Deportivo Alavés.

 On 12 June 2019, Munoz signed with Argentine side Lanús.

 On 26 September, Munoz signed with Argentine side Independiente.

-On January 14, 2022, he signs a contract with Estudiantes de La Plata.
+On 14 January 2022, he signs a contract with Estudiantes de La Plata.